Napoleonic looting of art: Background

-The previously disorganized Louvre collection was cataloged and structured through the work of the scholars Ennio Quirino Visconti and Alexandre Lenoir.
-In November 1802, the First Consul Napoleon appointed Vivant Denon director of the Louvre, the museums of Versailles, and the royal castle collections due to his successes in the Egyptian campaign.
+The previously disorganised Louvre collection was cataloged and structured through the work of scholars Ennio Quirino Visconti and Alexandre Lenoir.
+In November 1802, First Consul Napoleon Bonaparte appointed Vivant Denon director of the Louvre, the museums of Versailles, and the royal castle collections due to his successes in the Egyptian campaign.
 Denon, known as "Napoleon's eye", continued to travel with French military expeditions to Italy, Germany, Austria, and Spain to select artworks for France.
 He also improved the Louvre's layout and lighting to encourage holistic comparisons of the plundered artworks, reflecting new ideas in museology and countering the objections that the artworks lacked meaningful context in France.
 Denon "deployed flattery and duplicity" to gain further acquisitions, even against Napoleon's wishes.
-As a result of the Chaptal Decree in 1801, works of greater merit were selected for the Louvre, while less important works were distributed among new French provincial museums like those in Lyon or Marseille, and then to smaller museums like those in Reims, Tours or Arles.
+As a result of the Chaptal Decree in 1801, works of greater merit were selected for the Louvre, while less important works were distributed among new French provincial museums like those in Lyon or Marseille, and then to smaller museums like those in Reims, Tours, or Arles.
 At the same time, some Italian fine arts academies were transformed into public museums like the Pinacoteca di Brera in Milan.

-The influx of paintings also coincided with renewed interest in art restoration methods, under the influence of the restorers Robert Picault and François-Toussaint Hacquin.
+The influx of paintings also coincided with renewed interest in art restoration methods, under the influence of restorers Robert Picault and François-Toussaint Hacquin.
 Many of the works had never been cleaned and needed repair from transportation.
 Some paintings were restored or altered, such as Raphael's Madonna of Foligno, which was transferred from its original panel to a canvas support in c.
 1800.
 In 1798, the Louvre actually exhibited a painting by Pietro Perugino that was only half restored to demonstrate the repairs to the public.
 These new cultural preservation methods were then used to justify the seizure and alterations of foreign cultural objects.

-The French army's removal of murals and frescoes was related to French conservators' tradition of transferring paintings onto new supports.
+The French Army's removal of murals and frescoes was related to French conservators' tradition of transferring paintings onto new supports.
 They saw the detachment of wall paintings as no different than moving a wooden altarpiece from its place.
 Some of the radical treatments were difficult to execute successfully.
 In 1800, French officials tried to remove the Deposition, by Daniele da Volterra, from the Orsini chapel of Rome's Trinità dei Monti church.
 The stacco a massello technique—which removed part of the mural's plaster support—undermined the walls of the chapel, and the removal had to be halted to prevent the chapel from caving in.
 The mural itself had to be extensively restored by Pietro Palmaroli and was never sent to Paris.